-After living with family for our entire lives, it can be very nerve-racking to finally live on our own without family nearby.
+After living with family for our entire lives, it can be nerve-racking to live on our own without family nearby finally.
 Keep this in mind if your student seems more on edge or anxious during their last few months at home.
-While students may say they are excited (and they probably are), they are likely also feeling a bit nervous about the prospect of being on their own in a new environment.
+While students may say they are excited (and probably are), they are likely also feeling a bit nervous about being on their own in a new environment.

 2. We want to make the most of college but are concerned that it might not be what we expect

-Almost every high schooler has seen movies or social media videos about what college is like and has envisioned how their life in college will be.
-Students may feel pressure to live up to their own expectations and to attend every “fun” event to make the most of their college experience.
+Almost every high schooler has seen movies or social media videos about college life and has envisioned how their college life will be.
+Students may feel pressure to live up to their expectations and to attend every “fun” event to make the most of their college experience.

-Many students put pressure on themselves to do everything because they want college to be exactly how they imagined it.
-Because students have a certain vision of how they expect college to go, one thing that doesn’t go as they envisioned it can be very upsetting.
-Tell your student that college is all about being adaptable and learning who you are, and it is okay to make mistakes and learn from them.
+Many students pressure themselves to do everything because they want college to be exactly how they imagined it.
+Because students have a specific vision of how they expect college to go, one thing that doesn’t go as they envisioned could be very upsetting.
+Tell your student that college is about being adaptable and learning who you are; it is okay to make mistakes and learn from them.

 3. We want to be independent but are scared we may need your help

-Although many students are very excited to finally become independent adults, a lot of new college students are also nervous that they may need their parents’ help for something and their parents are sometimes hundreds of miles away.
-It is helpful to reassure your student that they can call whenever they need something or just need someone to talk to.
+Although many students are excited to become independent adults finally, many new college students are also nervous that they may need their parents’ help for something, and their parents are sometimes hundreds of miles away.
+It is helpful to reassure your students that they can call whenever they need something or someone to talk to.

 4. Because of social media, we compare where we are going to college to where our peers went

-The reality of today is that many students did not end up getting accepted to the university they always dreamed of attending.
-Students may worry that they chose the wrong school, or if they should have taken a gap year or gone to community college.
+Today’s reality is that many students did not get accepted to the university they always dreamed of attending.
+Students may worry that they chose the wrong school or if they should have taken a gap year or gone to community college.
 This can put many freshmen on edge.
-Parents can offer reassurance that where you end up going to school doesn’t really matter in the long run; it’s all about what you make of it.
+Parents can offer reassurance that where you go to school doesn’t matter in the long run; it’s all about what you make of it.

 5. We want you to come for parents’ weekend

-Although things might be different this year because of the pandemic, if your student’s school has a parent’s weekend definitely go if you can.
-This may end up being a favorite memory of college because it allows parents to enjoy events and meet their child’s friends’ parents as well.
+Although things might be different this year because of the pandemic, if your student’s school has a parent’s weekend, definitely go if you can.
+This may be a favorite memory of college because it allows parents to enjoy events and meet their child’s friends’ parents as well.